Free Games!

 As detailed here (https://brtrain.wordpress.com/2014/08/10/next-war-in-lebanon-redux/) my game on a hypothetical invasion of southern Lebanon by the Israeli Defence Forces in the near future was published by Decision Games in summer 2014 in a state unacceptable to me as its designer.

-When I received my subscriber (!) copy of the game, I immediately made the original version of the game available for free Print and Play.
-So, until such time as this game is picked up by another publisher (unlikely) or I publish it in paper form myself through BTR Games (more likely but contingent on time to do it), here are the game files for you to download and play.
-As you can see from the game being played above, it’s nothing fancy but it’s better than what came out of the DG sausage machine – and the price is right.
+This is the original version of the game available for free Print and Play, until such time as this game is picked up by another publisher (unlikely) or I publish it in paper form myself through BTR Games (more likely but contingent on time to do it).
+It’s nothing fancy but it’s better than what came out of the DG sausage machine – and the price is right.

 3Leb war map2 (map)